egrmadnik/blitzar-1/README.md

 Created a local version of the BlitzForm component to avoid monorepo dependency resolution issues Updated import paths to use relative paths for local components HTML Structure:
-Added an index.html file required by Vite-based applicatio
+Added an index.html file required by Vite-based applications

+### Resolved Issues:

+Monorepo Dependency Resolution: Instead of trying to use the workspace references directly (which would have required building all the packages), we created a simplified local version of the BlitzForm component.
+ESM Compatibility: All JavaScript files now use ESM syntax with proper imports/exports, making them compatible with Node.js v20.
+Development Server: The Quasar dev server now runs successfully with Vite.

 ![hero](media/blitzar-hero.png?raw=true)